-- 20. The second issue is whether the implementation of the contested decision would have the prejudicial effect of unilaterally altering the Applicant's contract by introducing a new provision that is detrimental to her acquired rights. - 21.
-The general principle of acquired rights has been incorporated into staff regulation 12.1, which states that "[t]he present Regulations may be supplemented or amended by the General Assembly, without prejudice to the acquired rights of staff members".
+25. The second issue was not raised by the Applicant in this case but is considered by the Tribunal to be relevant.
+It is whether the implementation of the contested decision would have the prejudicial effect of unilaterally altering the Applicant's contract by introducing a new provision that is detrimental to her acquired rights.

+26. The general principle of acquired rights has been incorporated into staff regulation 12.1, which states that "[t]he present Regulations may be supplemented or amended by the General Assembly, without prejudice to the acquired rights of staff members".
 Former United Nations Administrative Tribunal Judgment No. 1253 (2005) included a concurring opinion by member Brigitte Stern, which provided a helpful analysis of the concept of acquired rights.
-It follows the approach taken by the World Bank Administrative Tribunal in de Merode et al. in assessing whether a right is acquired by making the distinction between fundamental or essential and nonfundamental or non-essential elements of the conditions of employment. - 22.
-It is recognised that while the distinction between these two categories must be respected, it is not an easy one to make.
+It follows the approach taken by the World Bank Administrative Tribunal in its Decision No. 1, de Merode et al. (1981) in assessing whether a right is acquired by making the distinction between fundamental or essential and non-fundamental or non-essential elements of the conditions of employment.

+27. It is recognised that while the distinction between these two categories must be respected, it is not an easy one to make.
 The concurring opinion in Judgment No. 1253 identified a number of indicators which, taken together, may be used to determine whether a right is essential and therefore acquired.
-These indicators include: - a.
-The nature of the right-is it an individual contractual right or one stemming from general statutory regulation? - b.
+These indicators include:

+a.
+The nature of the right-is it an individual contractual right or one stemming from general statutory regulation?

+b.
 Is the right one of principle or one of procedure?
-If the latter, there is no reason to immediately enforce it. - c.
+If the latter, there is no reason to immediately enforce it.

+c.
 What is the importance of the change to the conditions of service in the staff member's decision to join the Organization?